-In the case of an emergency, if you need to contact our Summer Camp Director while your child is at camp, you can call or text her anytime at 647-963-6206.
+In the case of an emergency, if you need to contact our Summer Camp Director while your child is at camp, you can call or text the Summer Camp Emergency Phone anytime at 647-963-6206.

 Please note that some camper needs, such as accommodations, food allergies, and specific medical concerns require communication well in advance of your campers stay.
 Please note these camper needs on your registration form and reach out to our team in the springtime to discuss any specific concerns that you might have.